PHILOSOPHY

 We work with a variety of organizations to diversify our HPRS community and want every explorer to feel comfortable showing up as they are.
 Inclusion and Diversity at HPRS.

 Our founder and race director, John Lacroix, started running ultras in 2005 on the East Coast of the United States.
 He continued participating in ultras after moving to Colorado in 2011 and then began organizing informal runs.
-The first HPRS event was The Tommyknocker Ultras in September 2014.
+The first official HPRS event was The Tommyknocker Ultras in September 2014.

 John founded HPRS as a throwback to the “old days” of trail running.
 We want to keep costs low and provide a great experience for our explorers and volunteers.
 We do our best to hold entry fees down while providing a rich experience to our community.
 We don’t turn anyone away because of a lack of funds.